Garylee021/keyos-automation/CloudFormation/readme.md

-# CloudFormation Templates for Deploying VyOS on AWS
+# CloudFormation Templates for Deploying KeyOS on AWS

 ## Overview
-These CloudFormation templates automate the deployment of a VyOS instance on AWS, configuring essential components such as VPC, public/private subnets, internet gateway, route tables, Elastic IPs, and security groups.
+These CloudFormation templates automate the deployment of a KeyOS instance on AWS, configuring essential components such as VPC, public/private subnets, internet gateway, route tables, Elastic IPs, and security groups.

 ### Templates
-- **VyOS Deployment with Basic Configuration**: Includes essential VyOS instance configurations (for quick deployment).
+- **KeyOS Deployment with Basic Configuration**: Includes essential KeyOS instance configurations (for quick deployment).
-- **VyOS Deployment with Advanced Configuration**: Includes advanced VyOS instance configurations.
+- **KeyOS Deployment with Advanced Configuration**: Includes advanced KeyOS instance configurations.

 ## Deployment Scenarios
-- **Existing VPC**: Deploys VyOS within an existing VPC and subnet structure.
+- **Existing VPC**: Deploys KeyOS within an existing VPC and subnet structure.
-- **New VPC**: Creates a fully configured VPC and subnet environment for VyOS deployment and deploys VyOS instance.
+- **New VPC**: Creates a fully configured VPC and subnet environment for KeyOS deployment and deploys KeyOS instance.